buuug7/notes/css/basic.md

 }
 ```

-here, the default text size is `14px`, but to accommodate for larger viewports,the text size is set to `16px` if the viewport is wider than 1200 pixels.
+here, the default text size is `14px`, but to accommodate for larger viewports, the text size is set to `16px` if the viewport is wider than 1200 pixels.

 ### several parameters